 As always, if you have any questions on items in this newsletter, or other transportation issues, please let me know.
-Give me a call at (509) 324-6010 or drop me an e-mail at: email@example.com.
+Give us a call at (509) 324-6010 or send me an email at email@example.com.

 WSDOT Eastern Region